jeffreytse/zsh-vi-mode/README.md

 `Insert mode` by default).

-Also, you can use the `ZVM_VI_ESCAPE_BINDKEY` option to custom the escape key which could better matches your flavor, such as `jj` or `jk` and so on.
+Also, you can use the `ZVM_VI_ESCAPE_BINDKEY` option to custom the escape key which could better match your flavor, such as `jj` or `jk` and so on.

 History